janoscsordas/janoscsordas/README.md

 # 💫 About Me:
-🌱 I’m currently learning and working on some side projects
+🌱 I’m currently pausing my work as a software developer.
+Thinking about side projects I should make

 # 💻 Tech Stack: